 Record of Taxes Levied and Collected in the District.
 Under Arizona law, the Board of Supervisors of the County is required to establish and levy a tax in an amount sufficient to satisfy debt service requirements of the District.
-Property taxes are levied and collected on property within the District and certified by Treasurer on behalf of the District.
+Property taxes are levied and collected on property within the District by the Treasurer of the County on behalf of the District.
 The following table sets forth the tax collection record of the District for the past five fiscal years: